ahmedosamasayed/otlpxy/CONTRIBUTING.md

-# Contributing to Zep Logger
+# Contributing to otlpxy

-Thank you for your interest in contributing to Zep Logger!
+Thank you for your interest in contributing to otlpxy!
 We welcome contributions from the community.

 ## How to Contribute